kirtibhandari/Cryptocurrencies_Data_Analysis/README.md

 ## **Overview**
 This project is built to help clients to recommend Cryptocurrencies which could prove profitable to the client.
 Because of the popularity of Cryptocurrencies, it has become costlier  for the new investors.
-Bu the market is full of many companies which offer different crypto currencies at affordable price.
+But the market is full of many companies which offer different crypto currencies at affordable price.

 We have a dataset of cryptocurrencies which we can analyze in any way we want.
-By using this dataset, we want to discover trends to convince the client to invest in the recommended new currencies.
+By using this dataset, we want to discover trends to convince the client to invest in the recommendeded new currencies.

-In this analysis, because we only have input data and no target results. this implies we do not know what results we are expecting. hat is why, here we have used **Unsupervised Machine Learning**.
-This helps to discover patters or groups in data.
+In this analysis, because we only have input data and no target results, this implies we do not know what results we are expecting.
+That is why, here we have used **Unsupervised Machine Learning**.
+This helps to discover patterns or groups in data.
 To accomplish this, we use available dataset as input data only, process data for an unsupervised model, use clustering and most popular unsupervised **K-means algorithm**.
 The model is then refined using **Principal Component Analysis** (PCA), to limit the features used for analysis and speed up the model.

 In order to do the analysis, there are four important stages which were performed: